nopbrick/PyWord/README.md

-# WordPy
+# PyWord

-WordPy is a python script to create wordlists of any kind.
+PyWord is a python script to create wordlists of any kind.
 Initially created to create most common passwords wordlist suited for your needs.

 ![PyWord](/preview.png)